LessLawn.com... when lawn isn't your ideal landscape

 • If you've connected trees, consider creating a woodland.
 It might include several understory trees, a few shrubs to fill in the vertical gap between tree and ground, scattered lower growing decoratives, and colonies of groundcover.

 • If you've connected individual shrubs, why not plant a thicket?
 Plant more shrubs, and select ones that produce berries and flowers, for yourself and for wildlife.
-Many animals appreciate the combination of ready food and protective cover that a thicket provides, and you may appreciate the humming, fluttering island activity that it becomes.
+Many animals appreciate the combination of ready food and protective cover that a thicket provides, and you may appreciate the humming, fluttering island of activity that it becomes.

 • If you've connected perennial beds or beds with mixed shrubs and perennials, repeat several key plants throughout the new bed to make it feel cohesive.
 Another way to build continuity is to have a color scheme for the new bed, whether it be a single color (a white garden), a combination of colors (a yellow and purple garden), or a progression from one color to another (a rainbow garden).